our-staff-1.png

 Videos for Judges

 Our judge videos are delivered by Honolulu Community College Professor Cynthia Smith, a long time Hawaiʻi History Day consultant.
 We hope these video resources can help judges with the different components of judging in Hawaiʻi History Day.
+Please keep in mind that these videos have been last edited in 2022-2023, and some changes have been made for 2024-2025.
+However, these videos are still useful resources on the judging process.

 The following video gives a basic overview of Hawaiʻi History Day and your role in this program.